lordfeck/rsru/docs/HOWTO.md

 `rssLang` set the language tag for RSS.

-`rssCopyright` set your copyright licence for RSS (eg, your name, or creative commons).
+`rssCopyright` set your copyright licence for RSS (eg, your name or creative commons).

 ## Image config